Despite fears, no racism recorded midway through Russia's World Cup

 “There has been nothing on a major scale and nothing from Russians,” Powar said.
 “That was one of the concerns of course coming into the tournament.
 So that’s all good news from our point of view.”

-Referees at the World Cup have the power to stop, suspend of abandon a match in the event of discriminatory incidents.
+Referees at the World Cup have the power to stop, suspend or abandon a match in the event of discriminatory incidents.
 They have not done this so far in the tournament.

 But the absence of major racist incidents does not mean that the group stage of the World Cup has been without problems related to discrimination.